-So, it’s time to start planning your summer garden, yes?
-Yes.
-And I’m doing the same but with a little trepidation (or a lot), I must admit.
+Before you know it, it will be time to plant your summer garden.
+And I will be doing the same but with a little trepidation (or a lot).
 You see, I’m not a very good gardener.
 I really can’t even be called a gardener.
 We’ve tried our hand at vegetable gardening for three years now.
 And every year I kind of give up about three weeks into it.
 I’m telling you all this for two reasons.
 First, because this year is going to be different!
 This is THE year I have committed to being a successful gardener come hell or high water (with the help of my green-thumb friend and neighbor and some new garden soil that will be chockfull of nutrients).
 And second, I will be planting zucchini.
 Why?
 Well, because everyone who plants a vegetable garden seems to always plant zucchini.
 So, I must as well.
 And if I’m successful, I’ll do what every other zucchini gardener does.
 I will give away a lot of zucchini.
 And I’ll make zucchini boats.
 And zucchini bread.
 And… Zucchini Chips!

 Zucchini Chips are simple to make and take on a light, nutty flavor.
 A taste very similar to pumpkin seeds.
 But lighter.
 And simply tasty.